Common questions often cross our desks at Ryan Hughes Law concerning personal injury matters.

-This means they add the damages together and use a multiplier affected by how severe your injury is.
-Some companies use a per diem modifier, paying a certain amount for each day you cannot work.
+This means they add the damages together and use a multiplier affected by your injury's severity.
+Some companies use a per diem modifier, paying a certain amount you cannot work each day.

 It's important to ask what methods your insurance company uses to calculate pain and suffering damages.
 Understanding how the insurance company determines a pain and suffering multiplier helps you fight for the damages you deserve and avoid being lowballed.

 Remember that it is their job to pay out, even if they would rather avoid it.
 In some states, pain and suffering damages may be capped at a certain level for any accident.

 Pain and suffering have a specific definition for purposes of compensation.
 It's a legal term that has been established as having this meaning.
 Physical and mental pain and suffering are the two most common categories.